Improved GPR-Based CSI Acquisition via Spatial-Correlation Kernel

-We first evaluate the entry-wise complex prediction error $\epsilon_{ij} = H_{ij} - \widehat{H}_{ij}$, which is visualized via scatter plots of $\Real(\epsilon_{ij})$ versus $\Imag(\epsilon_{ij})$ together with posterior $95\%$ credible ellipses.
-We compare the proposed SC-GPR method against the RBF, Mat\'ern, and RQ kernel-based GPR baselines from~\cite{shah2025LOWoverhead} under both the separable Kronecker~\cite{kronecker2002} and the joint-eigenbasis Weichselberger~\cite{weichselberger2006} channel models, as shown in Figs.~\ref{fig:kron} and~\ref{fig:weich}, respectively.
-Each scatter plot in Fig.~\ref{fig:ScatterError} represents the per-entry complex error $\epsilon_{ij}$.
-Tighter clustering of the scatter points around the origin indicates smaller estimation error, whereas wider dispersion corresponds to higher error variance.
+We first evaluate the entry-wise complex prediction error $\epsilon_{ij} = H_{ij} - \widehat{H}_{ij}$ in Fig.~\ref{fig:ScatterError}, which is visualized via scatter plots of $\Real(\epsilon_{ij})$ versus $\Imag(\epsilon_{ij})$ together with the empirical $95\%$ error ellipses.
+We compare the proposed SC-GPR method against the RBF, Mat\'ern, and RQ kernel-based GPR baselines from~\cite{shah2025LOWoverhead} under both the separable Kronecker~\cite{kronecker2002} and the non-separable Weichselberger~\cite{weichselberger2006} channel models, as shown in Figs.~\ref{fig:kron} and~\ref{fig:weich}, respectively.
+Tighter clustering of the scatter points around the origin indicates lower estimation error, whereas wider dispersion corresponds to higher error variance.
 Across all pilot subsampling factors $\Delta \in \{2,3,4\}$, corresponding to $\{50\%,67\%,75\%\}$ pilot savings, it is evident that the proposed SC-GPR consistently achieves the smallest error dispersion among all considered methods.
-This performance gain stems from SC-GPR explicitly encoding the underlying spatial propagation statistics through the $\mathbf{R}_{\textrm{H}}$, which generic distance-based kernels are unable to capture accurately, particularly under severe pilot scarcity.

-The overlaid $95\%$ credible ellipses characterize the bivariate posterior error distribution.
+This performance gain stems from SC-GPR explicitly encoding the underlying spatial propagation statistics through $\mathbf{R}_{\textrm{H}}$, which generic distance-based kernels are unable to capture accurately, particularly under severe pilot scarcity.
+The overlaid $95\%$ error ellipses summarize the empirical bivariate distribution of the pooled complex estimation errors.
 The ellipse area reflects the total error variance, while its orientation and eccentricity capture correlation and anisotropy between the real and imaginary components; larger ellipses therefore indicate higher uncertainty and lower estimation precision.
-For all reduced-pilot configurations, SC-GPR yields the smallest ellipse areas, confirming superior uncertainty concentration.
-Moreover, ellipses under the Weichselberger model are generally more isotropic than those under the Kronecker model, owing to the joint-eigenbasis structure of the Weichselberger covariance, which mitigates residual real–imaginary coupling.
+For all reduced-pilot configurations, SC-GPR yields the smallest empirical ellipse areas, confirming superior uncertainty concentration.
+Moreover, ellipses under the Weichselberger model are generally more isotropic than those under the Kronecker model, owing to the joint-eigenbasis structure of the Weichselberger covariance, which mitigates residual real-imaginary coupling.